 Ethan studied organ and composition from 2008 to 2015 with Angela Kraft Cross, and served as the regular organist of Christ Episcopal Church Los Altos from 2011 to 2015.
 He earned his Colleague of the American Guild of Organists (CAGO) credential in April 2013.
 Ethan went on three study trips to Lyon and Paris, France in 2013, 2015, and 2018 on scholarships from the San Francisco Peninsula Organ Academy to study organ interpretation and improvisation with such notable teachers as Sophie-Véronique Cauchefer-Choplin, Frédéric Blanc, Christophe Mantoux, Aude Heurtematte, Louis Robilliard, and Marie-Louise Langlais.
 Ethan has played numerous full organ recitals in the San Francisco Bay Area, Salinas, Los Angeles, Reno, and Harvard University as well as shared concerts in several notable venues such as San Francisco's Davies Symphony Hall, Stanford University's Memorial Church, Notre Dame d'Auteuil in Paris, and Los Angeles' Union Station.
 He has performed his original compositions in Composers’ Forums for both the San Francisco and the Palo Alto/Peninsula AGO chapters and in concerts at many different venues.
 He performed his composition “Improvisation on Pentecost Themes” for the Organ Academy Closing Concert of the July 2017 Montréal Organ Festival.
 In November 2016, Ethan's setting of the "Gloria Patri" Latin text for choir and pipe organ won the USC University Chorus Composition Competition and was premiered by the University Chorus at St. John's Episcopal Cathedral in Los Angeles for their fall concert.
 In December 2017 the same chorus premiered his composition "Hodie Christus Natus Est" for choir and 8 trombones as part of the USC Winter Gala Concert at USC's Bovard Auditorium.
 Ethan's hobbies include recording organ videos for his YouTube channel and selling his compositions at sheetmusicplus.com as well as studying foreign languages; he currently speaks English, Spanish, French, European Portuguese, Cantonese, and is learning Mandarin Chinese.

-Jaebon Hwang is the newly appointed Organist and Associate Director of First United Methodist Church of San Diego where she presides over the largest instrument in the county.
-This follows her tenure at Westwood United Methodist Church and First Congregational Church of Los Angeles.
-She won the 3rd prize at the 13th National Organ-Playing Competition sponsored by The Ruth and Clarence Mader Memorial Scholarship Fund in 2013.
-Awarded the Fellow of American Guild of Organists (FAGO), the organization’s highest level of certification, she is currently completing a Doctor of Musical Arts degree at the University of Southern California, studying organ with Dr. Ladd Thomas and composition with Dr. Morten Lauridsen.
+She won 3rd prize at the 13th National Organ-Playing Competition sponsored by The Ruth and Clarence Mader Memorial Scholarship Fund in 2013.
+Awarded the Fellow of American Guild of Organists (FAGO), the organization’s highest level of certification, she recently completed her Doctor of Musical Arts degree at the University of Southern California, studying organ with Dr. Ladd Thomas and composition with Dr. Morten Lauridsen.

 Recently featured at the West Region Convention of American Guild of Organists held in Salt Lake City in 2017, she maintains an active performance schedule as a recitalist and as a collaborative artist.
 In 2014, she participated in the recording of the first album of the “Hollywood Epic Brass” with in-demand studio musicians in Los Angeles.